Reflation bets push German yield curve to steepest since March

 By Yoruk Bahceli

-AMSTERDAM, Feb 17 (Reuters) - Euro zone bond yields rose further on Wednesday, pushing the German yield curve to its steepest since March 2020.
+AMSTERDAM, Feb 17 (Reuters) - Bets on a rise in inflation that have dominated global bond markets in recent weeks pushed the German yield curve to its steepest since March 2020 on Wednesday.

 Expectations of economic recovery from the COVID-19 crisis and extraordinary fiscal stimulus in the United States has pushed global bond yields higher, led by U.S. Treasuries.

-With expectations for rising inflation hitting longer-dated bonds harder than shorter ones, yield curves -- often seen as indicators of economic expectations -- have steepend on both sides of the Atlantic.
+With expectations for rising inflation hitting longer-dated bonds harder than shorter ones, yield curves -- often seen as indicators of economic expectations -- have steepened on both sides of the Atlantic.

 "The bond market sell-off is developing a dynamic of its own where higher yields lead to higher yields," said Christoph Rieger, head of rates and credit research at Commerzbank in Frankfurt.